Concierge Medicine: A Patient Centered Care Model

 Concierge Medicine Cost

-Depending on the scope of services and payment terms you wish to avail, the subscription fees of the following specialties range from $30 to a few hundred dollars per month.
+Depending on the scope of services and payment terms you wish to avail, the subscription fees for concierge primary care typically range from around $150 to $250 per month on average, though some practices may be lower and many can be significantly higher, reaching a few hundred or even thousands of dollars per month for very exclusive services.

 While it is true that your concierge medicine subscription does not replace your insurance plan, the priceless benefits you get out of concierge medicine truly outweigh the cost.

-One of these benefits includes reducing your health insurance to one that covers catastrophic health expenses and subspecialty services only, considering that your concierge medicine subscription already covers everything else with regard to routine care.
+One of these benefits includes reducing your health insurance to one that covers catastrophic health expenses and subspecialty services only, considering that your concierge medicine subscription already covers enhanced access and many aspects of routine care.

 In this blog, we will cover all the important questions about concierge medicine – what it can offer, how it takes care of patients like you better, what is the difference between concierge medicine and direct primary care, and how much it will cost to avail of the health care you deserve (hint: it’s not as outrageous as you think!).